-- 5.1 An appeal to the Academic Board can only be made on one or more of the following grounds: - 5.1.1 the appropriate policy was not adhered to or correct procedures were not followed in considering the matter; - 5.1.2 the decision was made without due regard to facts, evidence, or circumstances; and or - 5.1.3 the penalty, where applicable, was disproportionate.

-Such an appeal must be lodged with the Registrar (under provision 2.4) within one month from the date of the dispatch of the notification from the Associate Dean (or Dean if they have carriage of the complaint).
-The appeal must: be accompanied by a copy of the letter the complainant has received from the Associate Dean (or Dean if they have carriage of the complaint); include details of the complaint and details of the action which the student has taken thus far and the grounds for the appeal, including the evidence in support of the complainant's case, together with supporting documentation; specifying what outcome is being sought.
+- 5.1 An appeal to the Academic Board can only be made on one or more of the following grounds: - 5.1.1 the appropriate policy was not adhered to or correct procedures were not followed in considering the matter; - 5.1.2 the decision was made without due regard to facts, evidence, or circumstances; and or - 5.1.3 the penalty, where applicable, was disproportionate. - 5.1.4 Such an appeal must be lodged with the Registrar (under provision 2.4) within one month from the date of the dispatch of the notification from the Director of Academic Studies.
+The appeal must: be accompanied by a copy of the letter the complainant has received from the Director of Academic Studies; include details of the complaint and details of the action which the student has taken thus far and the grounds for the appeal, including the evidence in support of the complainant's case, together with supporting documentation; specifying what outcome is being sought.